LPhilip-CS/Spotify-Replay/README.md

 ## Project Structure:
 Data Cleaning:
 - Find the data cleaning script in the 'DataCleaning.sql' file.
-- Addresses missing values, and outliers, and standardizes formats.
-- Ensure data integrity and format consistency.

 Exploratory Data Analysis (EDA):
 - Focuses on extracting meaningful insights from the dataset using SQL queries.
 - Discover trends and relationships between attributes.